 - Soundproof curtains reduce noise and heat.
 Soundproof curtains diminish outside noise, absorb echoes and vibrations, and reduce the intensity of sunlight.
 If you want to nap in the afternoon, close your soundproof curtains and enjoy the stillness and comfortably cool temperatures.

-- Soundproof curtains provide privacy.
+- Acoustical curtains for reducing noise provide privacy.
 Some windows face the street or public areas.
 While the view may be nice, it’s understandable that you want some privacy.
 The soundproof curtains provide seclusion by fully covering the view and reducing the strength of the sun rays, making your room feel more comfortable.
 It also delivers a sense of calm and relaxation, making you feel at ease.

 Here are some disadvantages to using soundproof curtains: